EDUCBA

 Record Macro

-• VBA Editor: In the VBA editor, we write a set of codes in VB language and perform certain tasks in the worksheet.
+• VBA Editor: In the VBA editor, we write a set of codes in the VB language and perform specific tasks in the worksheet.

 As in Example 2, we prompted the user about the new code and called in the other macro to fetch the department list.